zeyuz35/zeyuz35.github.io/vault/Thesis.lit_review.md

 X_t = \Lambda F_t + e_t
 $$

-The above formulation is to be contrasted with the dynamic form of the dynamic factor model, where the factors themselves are allowed to evolve dynamically:
+The above formulation is to be contrasted with the *dynamic* form of the dynamic factor model, where the fact that the factors themselves are allowed to evolve dynamically is made more explicit:

 $$
 X_{it} = \lambda_i'(L) f_t + e_{it}
 $$

 where $\lambda_{i}'(L) = (1 - \lambda_{1i}L - \dots - \lambda_{is}L^s)$ is a vector of dynamic factor loadings or order $s$.
-We focus on a finite $s$, in contrast to the separate strand of literature focused on *generalized* dynamic factor models which allows $s$ to be infinite (see [@forni_generalized_2000] and later section for a short review).
-In either case, the factors themselves are allowed to evolve according to:
+Thus, the static factors $F_t$ refers to space spanned by the leads and lags of the dynamic factors $f_t$.
+We focus on a finite $s$, in contrast to the separate strand of literature focused on *generalized* dynamic factor models which allows $s$ to be infinite (see @forni_generalized_2000 and later section for a short review).

+In either the static or dynamic formulations, the factors themselves are allowed to evolve according to:

 $$
-f_t = C(L)\epsilon_t
+f_t = C(L) \epsilon_t
 $$

-where $\epsilon_t$ are $q \times 1$ $i.i.d. errors, which can be interpreted as the *primitive shocks* in an economic model.
+where $\epsilon_t$ are $q \times 1$ i.i.d. errors, which can be interpreted as the *primitive shocks* in an economic model.
 The literature which focuses on these primitive shocks refers to $q$ as the number of *dynamic* factors.

 The dynamic factor model with $q$ *dynamic* factors can always be re-written as a static factor model with $r$ *static* factors, where $r$ is finite.
-More generally, $q \leq q(s + 1) = r$, because $F_t$ will contain the leads and lags of $f_t$.
+Because $F_t$ will contain the leads and lags of $f_t$, the general relationship $q \leq q(s + 1) = r$ always holds (@bai_determining_2007).

-It is because of this relationship that the literature usually does not explicitly differentiate between the two, referring (somewhat confusingly) to both the Static Factor Model and Dynamic Factor Model as simply Dynamic Factor Models, with the former referred to as the *static representation* of the Dynamic Factor Model when necessary.
+It is because of this relationship that the literature usually does not explicitly differentiate between the two, referring (somewhat confusingly) to both the Static Factor Model and Dynamic Factor Model as simply Dynamic Factor Models, with the former referred to as the *static representation* of the Dynamic Factor Model when distinction is necessary.

 Empirically, it has been noted that forecasting approaches using either formulation perform rather similarly.
 However, for the purposes of interpretation such as the identification of primitive shocks, distinction is important.

 ### Generalized Dynamic Factor Models

-In a separate, but related literature, [@forni_generalized_2000] develop so the called *Generalized* Dynamic Factor Model (GDFM) in which $s$ is explicitly allowed to $\to \infty$.
+In a separate, but related literature, @forni_generalized_2000 develop so the called *Generalized* Dynamic Factor Model (GDFM) in which $s$ is explicitly allowed to $\to \infty$.
 Estimation and analysis of this model instead focuses on the spectral density of $X$.

 However, this approach is noticeably more complicated, and is still subject to its own issues, such as increased computational intensity, and the necessity of formulating a "one-sided" filter in order to reliably estimate the factors towards the end of the sample for forecasting purposes.